rlneumiller/vscode-rust-config/README.md

+# vscode-rust-config
+Warning: The workspace.code-workspace is specific to my linux system that I have configured to use wayland exclusively.
+You may want to edit to suit your particular system.

 ## Licensing

 Except where noted (below and/or in individual files), all source code in this repository is dual-licensed under either: